dseichter/dseichter_de/content/posts/let_us_build_wxpython_whl.md

 You see the usage of the output.
 If I will rerun the pipeline again, it will update this release.

+Now, I only need to link the whl files into my requirements file for the linux versions.
+This will improve the performance for building a lot.

 That's it :smile: Hope you enjoy reading and you can get some useful information.